-There will also be a host of events including workshops, talks and film, and Clive will be running a very special live Photo-booth session when museum visitors can have their portrait taken – by quite simply one of the most influential portrait photographers of today!
+The exhibition is supported by a host of events including workshops, talks and film, and Clive will be running a very special live Photo-booth session when museum visitors can have their portrait taken – by quite simply one of the most influential portrait photographers of today!

-Afterwards he returned to the Roman Baths to take the contemporary versions of his original photographs, which will feature in the exhibition.
+Afterwards he returned to the Roman Baths to take the contemporary versions of his original photographs, which feature in the exhibition.